mattsykesj/cssg/README.md

 ## Additional Notes

-The program currently requires running from the root directory of your project (where the `config.toml` file is located) in order to work properly.
+The program currently requires running from the root directory of your project in order to work properly.
 You may need to ensure you’re executing the program from the right place.